White’s Antiques

 Heritage, Character & Craftsmanship

-This impressive carved oak cabinet dates from the mid-19th century and is best attributed to the Flemish or Northern European tradition, where deeply worked oak furniture continued to celebrate Renaissance forms, symbolism and architectural strength long after they had faded elsewhere.
+This impressive carved oak cabinet dates from the late 17th century and is best attributed to the Flemish or Northern European tradition, where deeply worked oak furniture continued to celebrate Renaissance forms, symbolism and architectural strength long after they had faded elsewhere.

 The façade is richly carved with bold geometric panels centred by expressive masks, flanked by vertical carved pilasters and crowned by a frieze of scrolling foliage populated with lion heads and grotesque faces.
 These elements are not merely decorative: they speak to a long tradition of symbolic carving, where lions represented strength, guardianship and authority, while grotesque and cherubic masks added both visual drama and protective connotations.